 Method of Involvement This is useful for Which document What stage For which sectors of the community?
 Things the Council need to consider Resource intensity Publicity in community centres (e.g. libraries, shopping and sports centres) Going out into the community to provide information and access views, reaching those who would not normally seek to be involved.
-All DPDs / SPDs All stages Local communities Information should be accessible to all in terms of mobility, understanding and times available Medium - production of material can involve Significant costs.
+All DPDs / SPDs All stages Local communities Information should be accessible to all in terms of mobility, understanding and times available The Council will need to consider current and up to date social distancing guidelines and national government advice.
+Medium - production of material can involve Significant costs.
 Staff time will also be needed.
 Letter based consultation to people and organisations listed on the consultation database Providing information specific to identified organisations and those requesting general updates on the local plan process.
 All DPDs / SPDs All stages All those requesting to be added to the consultation database and statutory consultees Must be clear and understandable, although most people on this list will have a good understanding of the planning system.
 Low - supplementary to other consultation methods, re- using that information, but postage may be costly.

 Method of Involvement This is useful for Which document What stage For which sectors of the community?
 Things the Council need to consider Resource intensity Documents available for inspection at local council offices Meeting minimum requirements in allowing everyone the opportunity to comment on draft documents All DPDs / SPDs All stages Local communities, developers and landowners, business sector, service providers, additional authorities It must be clear how and when people should respond.
 Information should be accessible to all in terms of mobility, understanding and times available.
+The Council will need to consider current and up to date social distancing guidelines and national government advice.
 Low - staff time may be needed to answer questions and collate any responses Area/town forums and Town/Parish Council meetings Reaching community groups through existing forums dealing with local issues.
-Gaining first hand views regarding a specific area.
-DPDs Pre-production, production and submission Local communities, developers and landowners, business sector, service providers The Council must be aware of the audience and any restrictions.
-The Council should also consider the time available for consultation on the local plan (alongside other agenda items).
-Medium - attending existing forums requires staff time to attend meetings and to prepare any material.

-Method of Involvement This is useful for Which document What stage For which sectors of the community?
-Things the Council need to consider Resource intensity Qualitative research (e.g. questionnaire surveys) Determining attitudes and identifying needs for improvement.
+Gaining first hand views DPDs Pre-production, production and submission Local communities, developers and landowners, business sector, service providers The Council must be aware of the audience and any restrictions.
+The Council should also consider the Medium - attending existing forums requires staff time to attend meetings and regarding a specific area. time available for consultation on the local plan (alongside other agenda items).
+The Council will need to consider current and up to date social distancing guidelines and national government advice. to prepare any material.
+Qualitative research (e.g. questionnaire surveys) Determining attitudes and identifying needs for improvement.
 Gaining views from people who would not otherwise express an opinion DPDs Pre-production, production and submission All sectors Surveys can reap a greater number of responses but require significant administration.
 Focus groups require specialist skills but can be used to target specific groups Medium/high - specialist skills are required.
 Depending on scope, costs of venue hire or distributing surveys can be significant.
 Public exhibitions Outlining specific plans and proposals to target audience.
-Accessible to broad audience.
-DPDs Production and submission Local communities, developers and landowners, business sector, service providers, additional authorities Information should be accessible to all in terms of mobility, understanding and times available.
-Medium - preparation costs and time needed can be significant.
-Additional staff time is needed if manned.
+DPDs Production and submission Local communities, developers and landowners, business sector, Information should be accessible to all in terms of mobility, Medium - preparation costs and time needed can be significant.